- What is anemia in toddlers?

 - Adequate iron intake: According to the American Academy of Pediatrics (AAP), the daily requirement of iron for a toddler (12-36 months) is 7mg (27).
 The academy says that toddlers can get the recommended dietary allowance (RDA) quite conveniently through consumption of iron-rich foods.
 Meats, including liver, contain maximum iron while sufficient iron can also be obtained from plant sources such as prunes, spinach, and nuts (28).
 Giving iron-fortified foods such as toddler cereals and crackers can help reach RDA without any problems.

 Anemia has severe, lasting effects on a toddler’s health, but it is also preventable and manageable.
-Feeding your toddler a healthy balanced diet is perhaps the best home remedy for anemia and an ideal way of preventing it too.
+Feeding your toddler a healthy balanced diet is perhaps the best home remedy for anemia and also an ideal way to it.
 Taking proper care and being vigilant of the signs of the condition will help you avoid anemia.

 Have something to share on anemia?
 Tell us in the comments section below.